deeebee/ProgrammingAssignment4/readme.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+unzip this file directly into your working directory

 and produce a script which will take the test and train data, filter the columns to only contain the mean and std columns and then produce combined summary file which gives the mean values of each mean and std measure grouped by test subject and activity